bioidiap/bob.pad.face/doc/baselines.rst

 --------------------------------------

 This section summarizes the results of baseline face PAD experiments on the `Replay-Mobile`_ database.
 The description of the database-related settings, which are used to run face PAD baselines on the Replay-Mobile is given here :ref:`bob.pad.face.resources.databases.replay_mobile`.
-To understand the settings in more details you can check the corresponding configuration file : ``bob/pad/face/config/replay_mobile.py``.
+To understand the settings in more detail you can check the corresponding configuration file : ``bob/pad/face/config/replay_mobile.py``.

 LBP features of facial region + SVM classifier